utkarshcmu/grafana.org/content/blog/2018-08-24-timeshift-ep58.md

 			<p>
 				<strong><a href="https://ti.to/monitorama/ams2018" target="_blank">Monitorama AMS 2018 | Amsterdam, The Netherlands - September 4-5, 2018</a>:</strong>
 				<br />
 				Monitorama events bring together the brightest minds among the open source development and operations communities.
-Our goal is to continue to push the boundaries of monitoring and trending software, all while having a great time in a casual setting.
+Their goal is to continue to push the boundaries of monitoring and trending software, all while having a great time in a casual setting.
 			</p>
 			<p>
 				This event takes place in the beautiful city of Amsterdam.
-If you haven't already experienced Monitorama, this is a great chance to make our acquaintance.
+If you haven't already experienced Monitorama, this is a great chance to make their acquaintance.
 			</p>
 			<a href="https://ti.to/monitorama/ams2018" target="_blank" class="btn btn--outline">Get Your Ticket Now</a>
 		</div>